vyalyh-oleg/ConfigLinker/docs/UserGuide_1.md

 	public void validate(Object[] value) throws PropertyValidateException
 	{
 		// value[0] -- key, and is always String
-		// value[1] -- value, could be any object depending from return type in interface method
+		// value[1] -- value, could be any object depending from the return type in interface method

 		if (!((String) value[1]).endsWith("@physics.ua"))
 			throw new PropertyValidateException("'" + value[1] + "' for key '" + value[0] + "' not in 'physics.ua' domain.");